Identify the Difference Between Anime and Cartoons

 - 3Simplified lines and shading.

-Not all animes have these characteristics.
-In fact there are few of these staples in the animations of Studio Ghibli, one of the most popular anime studios whose movies have found acclaim and popularity on US shores.
+Not all Anime has these characteristics.
+In fact there are few of these staples in the animation of Studio Ghibli, one of the most popular anime studios whose movies have found acclaim and popularity on US shores.

 Anime on its own is not a genre in the same way that "movie" is not a genre.
 There are a number of different genres within anime, often geared towards specific segments of the audience:

-- 5Kodomo.These are light-hearted animes that are aimed towards teaching young children values, morals, and imagination.
-Some examples include Doraemon and Hello Kitty.Advertisement
+- 5This is a light-hearted style of anime, aimed at teaching young children values, morals, and imagination.
+Some examples include Doraemon and Hello Kitty.Kodomo.Advertisement

 - Pokemon Company International - Pokemon